xxxyyyzzz63/ds301-project-group25/notebooks/README.md

 - Earlier notebooks reflect the original synthetic AI dataset workflow.
 - The updated final detector uses a more diversified AI review dataset created to reduce repetitive generation patterns and make evaluation more realistic.
 - Even in the updated workflow, results should still be interpreted cautiously because synthetic AI reviews may retain residual cues that make them easier to separate than real-world mixed-origin text.
+- a Week 5 subgroup analysis by review length and a follow-up dataset audit that quantifies leakage, boilerplate openings, and probability saturation